MartinPJorge/ITU-ML5G-PS-013/readme.md

 The refered files are sanitized as indicated in this repository.

+### v4 data
+`input-node-files-v4` and `output-node-files-v4` contain the dataset
+files version 4.
+Such files contain the *SINR* of the STAs, therefore they need a different processing.
+It is enough to change 0 to 1 in the flag passed as last argument to `./extract-outputs.sh`.

 # Gossip
 The `gossip.py` solution creates a dataset `gossip-dataset.csv` with